 After the 17-Mile Drive, we headed south on Highway 1, via Carmel-on-the-Sea, where the skies cleared up.

-For those who watched the TV series Big Little Lies this may be a familiar sight from the opening titles.
+For those who watched the TV series, Big Little Lies, this may be a familiar sight from the opening titles.
 As we and some of our friends back home did, taking some pictures of Bixby Creek Bridge was worth the 30-mile detour!
-The Pacific coast up there is riddled with amazing vista points, so in any case it is highly recommended to explore the stretch between the Carmel Highlands and Big Sur.
+The Pacific coast up there is riddled with fantastic vista points, so in any case, it is highly recommended to explore the stretch between the Carmel Highlands and Big Sur.

-On the southbound parking lot at Bixby Creek Bridge there were a lot of tourists (and a squirrel) so decent photos from that side were not possible.
-However, as we had to park the car in the gravel road on the opposite side of the road, the sea as backdrop made the views much more impressive.
+On the southbound parking lot at Bixby Creek Bridge, there were a lot of tourists (and a squirrel), so decent photos from that side were not possible.
+However, as we had to park the car on the gravel road on the opposite side of the road, the sea as a backdrop made the views much more impressive.

 We then headed back north to our actual destination, Napa Valley.
-It was the first time in two weeks that we had the ocean at our right hand side, which really felt weird at first.
+It was the first time in two weeks that we had the ocean on our right-hand side, which really felt weird at first.

-After starting off with some refreshing cocktails (Tennessee Mule and Tito’s Sipper) we had a slow paced dinner enjoying the beautiful summer evening on the patio.
-The starters were a cup of butternut squash soup and shared dish of crispy polenta/cornmeal fried calamari with a chipotle aioli dip.
+After starting with some refreshing cocktails (Tennessee Mule and Tito’s Sipper) we had a slow-paced dinner enjoying the beautiful summer evening on the patio.
+The starters were a cup of butternut squash soup and a shared dish of crispy polenta/cornmeal fried calamari with a chipotle aioli dip.

-The entrees were very good too.
+The entrees were delicious too.
 The kids opted for the Bacon Mac ‘n Cheese and the Cheeseburger.
-Chantal had a wasabi infused, panko crusted fired ahi tuna with a chili apricot sauce and an delicious Asian salad with snow peas, red peppers, micro greens and a ginger vinaigrette.
+Chantal had wasabi infused, panko-crusted fried ahi tuna with a chili-apricot sauce and a delicious Asian salad with snow peas, red peppers, microgreens, and a ginger vinaigrette.
 It paired great with the 2016 Sauvignon Blanc from Honig Vineyards.
 Despite still being 84F/29C, I opted for an almost wintery but very tasty Cabernet Sauvignon Braised Short Rib with a Balsamic pearl onion and asparagus risotto.
-The dessert were a perfect conclusion of our dinner: Sundaes for the kids, Sorbets and a surprisingly light flourless Chocolate Cake for us.
+The desserts were a perfect conclusion of our dinner: Sundaes for the kids, Sorbets and a surprisingly light flourless Chocolate Cake for us.